mattsullivanlab/mattsullivanlab.github.io/README.md

 # Matt Sullivan's Microbiology Lab

-This is a Jekyll-based website using the Cayman theme for a microbiology research lab.
+This website was built through a GitHub repository using the Minimal Mistakes theme